 Now with rising coronavirus rates across the country and the government warning people that further, nationwide restrictions could come into place over the next few weeks, it’s expected that there will be many more changes to the quarantine exempt list in the next month or so.

-Which Greek islands are not on the quarantine list?
+Is Greece on the quarantine list?

 Is Spain still on the quarantine list?

-Who needs to self isolate and how do you do it?
+Who needs to self-isolate and how do you do it?

 If you are coming back from any country that’s been taken off the ‘safe’, quarantine-free list of countries, then you have to self isolate for 14 days when you get back to the UK or risk a penalty.

+So even though the rules are changing all the time and there’s even been discussions of a circuit breaker lockdown, amongst the implementation of the new three tier system, it’s important to still follow the rules.
+It’s easy to do, especially if you can work from home, and there are just some simple guidelines to follow.
 It’s been advised that you get a test if you start to develop symptoms, but Health Secretary Matt Hancock has said that if you don’t have symptoms you shouldn’t get a coronavirus test as it makes it harder for those who do need tests to get them.

 When you arrive back into the UK, you should self-isolate, which means you can’t: